tebonge/Agent-script/README.md

 # Agent-script
-This respository is a bash shell script
+This respository is a to store bash shell scripts